audioxide/data/data/posts/20160406-reviews-mogwai-atomic.md

   see that the band are showing no signs of faulting in their efforts to create heavily-textured soundscapes that are so pleasing to listen to.
 week: 48
+blurb: Atomic can be exhausting, but in a manner that exhilarates rather than drains.
+Mogwai will find a lot to love here, and it’s reassuring to see that the band are showing no signs of faulting in their efforts to create heavily-textured soundscapes that are so pleasing to listen to.
 ---
 author: ANDRÉ
 review: >-